LoyolaChicagoBooks/scala-tdd/source/fundamentals.rst

 Implementation
 ~~~~~~~~~~~~~~~~~

 Central to making rational numbers work is a famous algorithm, attributable to Euclid, that computes the greatest common divisor.
-While one of the most important algorithms, it isn't provided as a standard Scala function.
-Even so, it makes for kind of an interesting testing example, because in the case of Rational numbers, it really needs to work for positive and negative values (and all possible combinations in the numerator and denominator).
-We'll come back to this point shortly.
-Suffice it to say, we want to make sure it works reliably and is well-tested.
+While one of the most important algorithms, it isn’t provided as a standard Scala function.
+Even so, it makes for kind of an interesting testing example, because in the case of Rational numbers, it really needs to work for positive and negative values (and all possible combinations in the numerator and denominator) and do what is expected.

 .. literalinclude:: ../examples/scala-tdd-fundamentals/src/main/scala/Rational.scala